 - Wegener's granulomatosis.
 This form of vasculitis affects small and medium blood vessels in your lungs, upper airways and kidneys.

 - High blood pressure.
-Damage to your kidneys and their ability to perform their normal functions can occur as a result of high blood pressure.
-Glomerulonephritis can also cause high blood pressure because it reduces kidney function.
+High blood pressure can damage your kidneys and impair their ability to function normally.
+Glomerulonephritis can also lead to high blood pressure because it reduces kidney function and may influence how your kidneys handle sodium.

 - Diabetic kidney disease.
 Diabetic kidney disease (diabetic nephropathy) can affect anyone with diabetes.
 Diabetic nephropathy usually takes years to develop.
 Good control of blood sugar levels and blood pressure may prevent or slow kidney damage.